 - Encourage discussion and sharing of thoughts.

-Why would you care about employee engagement at your workplace?
+Why should you care about employee engagement at your workplace, you may ask?

 Employee engagement is often related to employee satisfaction.
 Less engaged employees are less satisfied.
 Poor employee relations can be one of the main causes for that.

-Moreover, 65% of US employees say that communications by their employer impacts job satisfaction.
+Moreover, 65% of US employees say that communications by their employer impact job satisfaction.
 45% of them say that their employer does not do a good job communicating with employees.